juliejonak/Algorithms-I-Notes/README.md

+# Algorithms and Sorting!
+CS Sprint 2

-These notes are based off of Beej's previous recording for CS14, found at: https://www.youtube.com/watch?v=qBXYIBdWrhc&feature=youtu.be
+These notes are based off of Beej's previous recording for CS13 (found at: https://www.youtube.com/watch?v=btgmegU676g&feature=youtu.be ), which condenses the usual 4 hours of lecture down to 3.

+The notes also pull from this simple overview of Big O Notation (found at: https://justin.abrah.ms/computer-science/big-o-notation-explained.html )

+** Also included in this repo is a copy of Grokking's Algorithms in PDF format. `Big O Notation` begins on page 10.

-# Notes Lecture I
+# Lecture Notes

 Big O Notation is a way to determine how efficient a function is, based on run time and space requirements.
 It evaluates based on the _worst_ case scenario of the function.